Jemez Historic Site

 History

-Approximately 700 years ago, ancestors of the present day people of Jémez Pueblo (Walatowa), constructed a large pueblo in the narrow San Diego Canyon and called it "Giusewa," a Jémez word that refers to the many hot springs found nearby.
+Approximately 700 years ago, ancestors of the present day people of Jémez Pueblo (Walatowa), constructed a large pueblo in the narrow San Diego Canyon and called it "Gisewa," a Jémez word that refers to the many hot springs found nearby.
 They lived peacefully for many generations.

 Franciscan missionaries accompanied the Spanish colonization.
 Their mission was the conversion of Native peoples to Christianity.
 The Franciscans believed Native religions were demonic, banning Native rituals and destroying many traditional Pueblo religious structures.

-Between 1621 and 1625, the Franciscans designed a massive, stonewalled church and convento (priests quarters) at Giusewa.
+Between 1621 and 1625, the Franciscans designed a massive, stonewalled church and convento (priests quarters) at Gisewa.
 They named their church San José de los Jémez.
 This mission complex was constructed with Pueblo labor.
 According to contemporary reports, the construction was "sumptuous and curious" in its design and beauty.

 The church is unusual for its massive size and rare, octagonal bell tower.
 Colorful frescos that once decorated the interior walls were revealed during archaeological excavations in 1921 and 1922.